indomie-soto/SJ-Guide-Indonesian/DMW - Core Progression Guide.md

 				- @ 25% - Drops Poisons on 2 random players
 				- @ 10% - Ordinemon DPS Check
 					- AoA gets a 100% Attack buff.
 Kill before the tank dies.
+	- You can craft RBH passes by using 100 Warp Energy [Hard] at the Magnamon X NPC at Versandi Terminal.
+Warp Energy [Hard] can be farmed at any mob on the Versandi Terminal map.
 - [Marine Dragon Domain](https://digitalmastersworld.wiki.gg/wiki/Marine_Dragon_Domain) (MDG)
 	- The first of the 5 Spiral Mountain dungeons.
+	- You can craft passes for MDG by using 200 Marine Essence at the WarGreymon NPC at the Forest of the Beginning.
+Marine Essence is dropped by any mob on the Forest of the Beginning map of Spiral Mountain.
 - [Front Yard of Marionette Mansion](https://digitalmastersworld.wiki.gg/wiki/Front_Yard_of_Marionette_Mansion) (PDG)
 	- The second of the 5 Spiral Mountain dungeons.
+	- You can craft passes for PDG by using 200 Floras Essence at the Hikari NPC at the Forest of the Marionette.
+Floras Essence is dropped by any mob on the Forest of the Marionette map of Spiral Mountain.
 - [Back of the Empire](https://digitalmastersworld.wiki.gg/wiki/Back_of_the_Empire) (Mugen DG)
 	- The third of the 5 Spiral Mountain dungeons.
+	- You can craft passes for Mugen DG by using 200 Metal Essence at the Andromon NPC at the Underground City.
+Metal Essence is dropped by any mob on the Metal Empire and Underground City maps of Spiral Mountain.